 To quantify the impact of costs on net returns, we charted managers’ excess returns as a function of their expense ratios across various categories of equity and fixed income funds over a ten-year period.
 The results show that higher expense ratios are generally associated with lower excess returns3.
 For investors, the clear implication is that by focusing on low-cost funds (both active and passive), the probability of outperforming higher-cost portfolios increases.

-For those investors pursuing an actively managed strategy, the critical question becomes: Which fund will outperform?
+For those investors pursuing an actively managed strategy, the critical question becomes: which fund will outperform?
 Most investors approach this question by selecting a winner from the past.
-Investors cannot profit from a manager’s past success, however, so it is important to ask: Does a winning manager’s past performance persist into the future?
+Investors cannot profit from a manager’s past success, however, so it is important to ask: does a winning manager’s past performance persist into the future?
 Academics have long studied whether past performance can accurately predict future performance.
 About 50 years ago, Sharpe (1966) and Jensen (1968) found limited to no persistence.
 Three decades later, Carhart (1997) reported no evidence of persistence in fund outperformance after adjusting for both the well-known Fama-French (1993) three-factor model as well as momentum.
 More recently, Fama and French (2010) reported results of a separate 22-year study suggesting that it is extremely difficult for an actively managed investment fund to outperform its benchmark regularly.

 To test the persistency of active managers’ performance, we looked at two separate, sequential, non-overlapping five-year periods.
-First, we ranked the funds by performance quintile in the first five-year period, with the top 20% of funds going into the first quintile, the second 20% into the second quintile and so on.
-Second, we sorted those funds by performance quintile according to their performance in the second five-year period.
+Firstly, we ranked the funds by performance quintile in the first five-year period, with the top 20% of funds going into the first quintile, the second 20% into the second quintile and so on.
+Secondly, we sorted those funds by performance quintile according to their performance in the second five-year period.
 To the second five-year period, however, we added a sixth category: funds that were either liquidated or merged during that period.
 We then compared the results.
 If managers were able to provide consistently high performance, we would expect to see most first-quintile funds remaining in the first quintile.
 The figure below shows this not to be the case.

 It is interesting to note that, once we accounted for closed and merged funds, persistence was actually stronger among the underperforming funds than those that outperformed.
 These findings were consistent across all asset classes and markets we studied globally.
 From this, we concluded that consistent outperformance is very difficult to achieve.
 This is not to say that there are not periods when active management outperforms, or that no active managers do so regularly, only that, on average and over time, active managers as a group fail to outperform.
 Even although some individual active managers may be able to generate consistent outperformance, they are extremely rare.